bigfont/DeployWebApp2Azure/README.md

 These are the notes from a talk given at the [Azure Dev Camp in Victoria](http://www.meetup.com/Victoria-App-Developer/events/221644488/) on 25 April 2015.

 Use Visual Studio, Git Deploy, and Azure Web Apps to quickly test out development scenarios and do continiuous integration over the long term.
-This talk will cover
+This talk will cover:

 * NuGet in Visual Studio to keep assemblies out of version control
-* Git to commit locally and then push to a remote server (in the demo, we'll use GitHub)
+* Git to commit locally and then push to a remote (in the demo, we'll use GitHub)
 * Azure Web Apps that connect to GitHub (or another remote) for deployment from version control

-The lightweight workflow allows quick scenario testing in which we spin up an Azure Web App and tear it down when we've finished.
-We'll also cover:
+This lightweight workflow allows quick scenario testing in which we spin up an Azure Web App and tear it down when we've finished.
+For longer term continuous integration and testing scenarios, we'll also cover:

 * multiple deployment slots in Azure Web Apps that connect to multiple Git branches
-* Kudu deployment scripts that tell Azure to run our unit tests and only Sync the build if they pass
+* Kudu deployment scripts that tell Azure to run our unit tests and only Sync builds that pass
-* viewing Web Apps through mydomain.scm.azurewebsites.net
+* the web-based service control manager for Web Apps (at mydomain.scm.azurewebsites.net)

 In short, well cover:

     Local --> Remote --> Azure

-This is the LIVE result:
+This is the LIVE result (it isn't pretty - it's scaffolding):

 * http://deploywebapp2azure.azurewebsites.net/
 * http://deploywebapp2azure-staging.azurewebsites.net/